 Note: You can answer a call while using the Phonebook or menu features.
 After ending the call, the phone returns to the function screen you were using.

-Call Log
+Call Records

-All incoming, outgoing and missed calls are listed in the Call Log.
+All incoming, outgoing and missed calls are listed in the Call Records.
+You can also view Call time records.